Are you looking to get admission into a Law school?

 There are about 85+ full-length practice exams in the course, and the exam are very LSAT-esque.

 Our team was quite impressed by the analytics and reports Blueprint has made available.
 The reports are quite textured and extensive.

-Various metrics are used to ascertain your performance.
+Various metrics are used to ascertain your performance on practice exams.
 You get to see how you performed concerning time.
 You also get to see how you performed on different sections and particular questions.

 This helps you channel your energy to aspects you are lacking.
 This will help you improve fast and more effectively.
 Blueprint and Princeton have the best feedback system a student can ask for.

 To make an informed choice between LSAT preparation options, it’s essential to conduct a thorough comparison of the features and benefits offered by Blueprint vs. Princeton Review LSAT courses.